wayneparrott/pokemon-go-experiment/README.md

 uses three.js, physijs, tween.js and the ezAR videoOverlay and snapshot plugins for Cordova.

-The code be aware it is a work-in-progress and needs serious clean up and reorganization.
+The code is a work-in-progress and needs serious clean up and reorganization.
 This is my first real three.js project and I'm still learning the basics.
 I spent minimal time on the scene layout and ball trajectory calculations opting instead for simple empirically derived values while iteratively improving